courecta/ntnu-notes/Notebook/Semester 2/Image Processing/imageProcess.md

 Fourier Analysis = Fourier Series + Fourier transform

-Fourier Series - A periodic ( T ) function that can be written as the sum of sines and cosines of varying amplitudes and frequencies mathematically
+- Fourier Series - A periodic ( T ) function that can be written as the sum of sines and cosines of varying amplitudes and frequencies mathematically
+- Some functions are formed by a finite number of sinusoidal / sinuous functions
+- Some functions may require an infinite number of sinusoidal / sinuous functions to compose